spotify/spotify-json/README.md

 coord.y == 13;
 ```

-Objects of different types can be nested.
-To demonstrate this, let's introduce
-another data type:
+Objects can be nested.
+To demonstrate this, let's introduce another data type:

 ```cpp
 struct Player {